Is LandScale Right for You?

 5. Report and Publish Results

 Generate your report by automatically pulling in the information from steps 1-4.
 Add additional interpretation, data visualization, and photos using the online report builder.
-After your results have been validated, (optionally) publish your report on the platform.
+After your results have been validated by local reviewers and the LandScale team, (optionally) publish your report on the platform.

 Want more information?
 Check out the resources below for help getting started with LandScale.